Hospitality & Tourism Skills (HATS) network

 - Attract - maximising promotion of the sector to encourage and support recruitment of new talent into future employment.

-To keep up to date with the latest new on skills in Northern Ireland, sign up for updates from HATS.
+To keep up to date with the latest new on skills in Northern Ireland, join the HATS network.

 COVID-19: Impact on skills in tourism & hospitality